botpress/readme/docs/Quick Start/build.md

 This is a transition.
 When someone starts a conversation with your bot, it will first execute the Start Node, then transition to the Autonomous Node.

-### Add a custom greeting
+### Display a custom greeting

 Let's create a new Node to add a custom greeting to your bot.
-First, we need to create a new Standard Node.
+First, we need to create a new <Glossary>Standard Node</Glossary>:

-#### Create a new Standard Node

 1. Click and hold the right edge of the Start Node.
 2. Drag outwards to create a new transition.